 1q21.1 Duplication

-Below is a summary for 1q21.1 duplication observed in research publications.
+The information for this summary of 1q21.1 duplication syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 Click here for our full 1q21.1 duplication gene guide